ploigos/ploigos-containers/ploigos-tool-javascript/README.md

 This container image is intended to be used as the container image to run Ploigos workflow steps in that require access to the [Nodejs](https://www.nodejs.org/) and [NPM](https://www.npmjs.com/) CLI tools.

+**Note:** selenium is a common framework used for user interface testing and UAT.
+       The npm selenium web driver package requires java in order to execute selenium tests.
+For this reason, java is used as the base image